Missoula, MT

 Housing, Built environment | 2025

-Identifying housing policy solutions that reduce evictions, improve rental conditions, and support community ownership.
+Surveyed residents to identify policy solutions that reduce instability and evictions, improve rental conditions and access, and support community ownership.

-Maintaining affordable housing and preventing evictions can lead to better health outcomes for residents.
-This is especially relevant in Missoula, where many residents who are Indigenous, are Black, or have low incomes experience higher rates of eviction and poor housing quality from historic disinvestment in their housing stock and neighborhoods.
-These poor housing conditions contribute to residents’ negative physical and mental health.
-To address displacement and housing conditions in three specific neighborhoods—Franklin to the Fort, Northside/Westside, and River Road—Front Step Community Land Trust aims to engage residents through grassroots advocacy and gather data to inform policy solutions.
+Maintaining stable, affordable housing and preventing displacement can lead to better health outcomes for residents.
+In Missoula, many residents who are Indigenous, Black, LGBTQ+, and have low incomes experience higher rates of displacement, eviction, housing discrimination, and poor housing quality caused partly by tenant-landlord power imbalances and historic disinvestment in their housing stock and neighborhoods.
+These poor housing conditions contribute to residents’ negative physical and mental health and to overall instability.